ashishkalsi07/RAG-Application/README.md

 ``Write a python script to fetch the documents stored in blob storage and lets first extract the data using Document Intelligence.``

 **Document Intelligence**
-``Microsoft has Document Intelligence earlier[Form Recoginizer] and it has various Document analysis Models[OCR Models], prebuilt models and custom model available for users.``
+``Azure Document Intelligence Service - Microsoft has Document Intelligence earlier[Form Recoginizer] and it has various Document analysis Models[OCR Models], prebuilt models and custom model available for users.``

 - **Document Analysis Models**
 ``There were three models available earlier but now microsoft has finalized two models for now ``**``Read Moded``** and **``Layout Moded.``**